salah-zaiem/Multitask-pretext-task-selection/README.md

-# ICLR2022 submission
+# JSTSP submission
-Here is the repository to reproduce the results of our iclr22 submission.
+Here is the repository to reproduce the results of our JSTSP submission.
 It involves four major steps : pseudo-labels extraction, pretext tasks selection and weighting, self-supervised training, downstream finetuning.

 ### Feature extraction